How to improve ROI in recruiting

 How and why to plan a correct recruitment strategy

-In these cases, it means that the actions and investments have not worked and therefore, in order to track down new talent and improve ROI, it is necessary to think about a new recruitment strategy that takes into account various aspects.
+In these cases, it means that the actions and investments have not worked and therefore, in order to track down new talent and improve ROI, it is necessary to think about a new recruitment strategy that considers multiple aspects: channels, application quality, timing, and cost per hire.
+Let’s examine them in detail.

 Writing a job ad correctly